Skip to Content

 • ¾ cup dry sherry

-• 2 tsp paprika
+• 2 teaspoons paprika

-• ¾ tsp crushed red pepper
+• ¾ teaspoon crushed red pepper

 Instructions

 • Over medium-high heat, heat up a large skillet with deep sides.
-Add the chorizo to the skillet and lightly brown them for 3-5 minutes, rendering the fat.
+Add the chorizo to the skillet and lightly brown for 3-5 minutes, rendering the fat.
 Transfer chorizo to a plate, leaving the fat in the skillet.

-6 oz chorizo sausage
+6 ounces chorizo sausage

-2 tbsp Olive oil, 3 large chicken breasts
+2-3 tablespoons Olive oil, 3 pounds chicken

 Salt and pepper to taste